top of page

 The following should be considered before installing Category 1 sprinklers

-• Stored Water Supply: Sufficient for a minimum duration of 10 minutes.
+• System run time: Water supply should sustain operation for a minimum of 10 minutes.

 Sofa